-eggless mawa cake recipe – a rich and nutritious cake made with mawa (evaporated milk) and whole wheat flour/atta.
+eggless mawa cake recipe with step by step photos – a rich and nutritious cake made with mawa (evaporated milk) and whole wheat flour/atta.

 mawa cakes and mawa cupcakes hold special memories for me. one of the schools which i studied in, was a hop skip jump away from ahura bakery in andheri west, mumbai. after the exams or just before the holidays would begin, we would as a custom, buy mawa cakes from this popular parsi bakery. it was not only mawa cake but some other baked goodies as well.